 If your surgeon prescribes an oral rinse for you, use as directed.
 Many commercially available mouthwashes contain alcohol, which tend to dry out the oral mucosa.
 For this reason, they should only be used for short periods of time.
 The proven and most effective way of removing plaque is by applying the correct brushing and flossing techniques.

-Every procedure, from a simple scale and clean to a full dental reconstruction, is performed to the highest possible standard by highly skilled Perth dentists.
-We can't wait to meet you at Dentistry Plus and show you the Plus to going with us.
+Every procedure, from a simple scale and clean to a full dental reconstruction, is performed to the highest possible standard by highly skilled, experienced and passionate Perth dentists.

 With 5 convenient location in Joondalup, Leeming, Maddington, Leederville and Kwinana, there's a Dentistry Plus near you.
 We can't wait to meet you and become the dentists that you trust, now, and in the years to come.